4 ways your HVAC system can affect your sleep

 4. HVAC systems can make noises

 An HVAC system that has not been properly maintained can be quite noisy and keep you awake at night.
 Old fan belts, struggling motors and loose parts can make sounds that will echo throughout your home and into your bedroom.
+Not only are these sounds annoying, but they are also a worrying indication that your HVAC system requires an inspection or a repair.
+Relieve this anxious feeling by scheduling one of our professional technicians to look at your system.

 Professional HVAC in Kelowna, BC